21 Offbeat & Affordable European GetawaysBosnia Europe Hungary Italy Slovakia Spain Travel Planning

 True, you’re not going to find prices comparable to Laos or Guatemala here, but with roughly 50 countries, Europe is absolutely home to hidden (and not-so-hidden) gems that you can enjoy for prices far less than the famously high costs of London or Stockholm.

-To help inspire everyone (including ourselves!) to think outside the box for European itineraries, we got together with twenty other travel bloggers and asked them where they would go in Europe with a maximum budget of $40/person/day.
+To help inspire everyone (including ourselves!) to think outside the box for their European bucket list, we got together with twenty other travel bloggers and asked them where they would go in Europe with a maximum budget of $40/person/day.

 The answers include affordable European getaways from all corners of the continent: true, Central and Eastern Europe are better represented than Western Europe, which is not surprising, but some Western European destinations did sneak in as well.